larshnordli/AngularBluemixSeed/README.md

 While running, each save to the source-code will automatically force a browser refresh so you don’t have to do this yourself (live reloading).

 ## Testing
-Running `grunt test` will run the unit tests with karma, reporting to the console and to test/reports.
+Running `grunt test` will run the unit tests with karma, reporting to the console and saving reports in test/reports/unit-tests.xml.

 ## E2E Testing
 Running `grunt e2e` will run e2e tests against your application running in a real browser, interacting with it as a user would.